realmazharhussain/nautilus-code/README.md

 # nautilus-code
-An extension for Nautilus (GNOME Files) File Manager which adds right-click menu options to open current folder in VSCode or GNOME Builder
+An extension for Nautilus (GNOME Files) File Manager which adds right-click menu options to open current folder in VSCode or GNOME Builder (only if they are installed)

 ## How to install/use?

 ### On ArchLinux/Manjaro (and other ArchLinux-based distributions)
-This nautilus extension is available in the AUR as `nautilus-code` and `nautilus-code-git`.
+This nautilus extension is available in the AUR as [nautilus-code](https://aur.archlinux.org/packages/nautilus-code) and [nautilus-code-git](https://aur.archlinux.org/packages/nautilus-code-git).
 Use your favorite AUR helper to install it.

 ### Manual Installation
 - Make sure `git`, `meson` and `libnautilus-extension` are installed on your system